 In most cases it is likely that the AEMC would apply this approach in relation to opportunity costs.
-However, the AEMC is not bound to follow these Compensation Guidelines, and there may be circumstances in which there are compelling reasons not to do so.
+However, the AEMC is not bound to follow the compensation guidelines, and there may be circumstances in which there are compelling reasons not to do so.